FunkeyFlo/ps5-mqtt/README.md

 | [Web UI for acquiring credentials][credentials-ui] | ✔           |
 | Match [PSN account activity][1.0.0] to device      | ✔           |

+## Installation
+1. Install an [MQTT broker][mqtt-broker], if you haven't already.
+2. Add the repository to Home Assistant using the repository's url or by pressing the *add-repostory* button above.
+3. Install the PS5 MQTT add-on. **Not the edge version!**.
+4. Configure the add-on as described in the [documentation][ha-docs].
+5. Start the add-on.
+6. Use the web-ui to authenticate with each PlayStation device.

+The MQTT entities will be created automatically when a new device is discovered on your network.

+*Note: this does require MQTT auto-discovery to be enabled.*

 ## Using the add-on with Home Assistant Core (`Docker`)
-This bit of [documentation][ha-core-docs] should get you on your way! 😻
+This bit of [documentation][docker-docs] should get you on your way! 😻

 ## Support the project!
 If you enjoy the project please consider donating to sponsor further development! 💕